Matt Fitzpatrick: Professional career

 In September 2021, Fitzpatrick played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Fitzpatrick went 0–3–0 including a loss in his Sunday singles match against Daniel Berger.
 Three weeks later, Fitzpatrick won the Estrella Damm N.A.
 Andalucía Masters at Real Club Valderrama.

+2022: Major victory

 In June 2022, he won his first major championship at the U.S. Open, with a one-shot victory at The Country Club in Brookline, Massachusetts – the same venue where he won the U.S. Amateur in 2013.
 He joined Jack Nicklaus as the second male golfer to win a U.S Open and a U.S. Amateur title at the same venue.
+In September, he was defeated in a playoff at the DS Automobiles Italian Open by Robert MacIntyre.

+2023

+In April 2023, Fitzpatrick won the RBC Heritage, defeating Jordan Spieth in a playoff.
+Fitzpatrick won on the third playoff hole after hitting his approach shot to within one foot to set up the winning birdie.

+In September 2023, Fitzpatrick played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Fitzpatrick went 1–2–0 including a loss in his Sunday singles match against Max Homa.

+In October 2023, Fitzpatrick won the Alfred Dunhill Links Championship with a final round 66 on the Old Course at St. Andrews.
+Fitpatrick also won the pro-am component of the event, his partner was his mother Susan.
+The event finished on Monday and was shortened to 54 holes due to inclement weather.

 Personal life

-Fitzpatrick appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.
+Fitzpatrick appeared in the sports documentary series Full Swing, which premiered on Netflix on 15 February 2023.